arohavsm/crud/README.md

   Using jquery ajax call submit the data in the input fields to the 'http://localhost:8090/auth/signup'.
   If the registration is succesful or failure show him respective success/error message.

+## COMMENTS - CURD
+### What is it?
+Here we are enabling Login user to get/add/update/remove comments.

+There will be two input boxes in the comments page which are

+ - input field with label title
+ - text area with label body